sharonsun131/Airbnb_Data_Analysis/README.md

 * When is the peak season for rentals, and when can maintenance and repairs be performed?

   From the bar chart, we can see that there is not significant difference between each month.
 As a result, Hawaii is good for rental all year around.
-Maintenance  and repaires can be performed in Febuary.
+Maintenance  and repairs can be performed in February.

 ![month booking](https://user-images.githubusercontent.com/102264298/186802318-f3fba198-1726-42ae-a0c9-59424b0c1244.png)